heathen00/wfparser3/wfparser3/README.md

 #### Subsystems: Event Subsystem: Core

 The Purpose of the event subsystem, overall, is to publish and process events.
-These events (messages) are identified by unique IDs (UID).
+These events are identified by unique IDs (UID).
 The purpose of the core message subsystem is to implement the core functionality with as few external dependencies as possible.
-In particular, the core message subsystem is completely unaware of the localization functionality.
+In particular, the core event subsystem is completely unaware of the localization functionality.
 It will require the UID subsystem.
-The core messaging subsystem responsibilities can be divided into two top level categories: defining messages and processing messages.
-Although not enforced, defining and processing messages can occur at the same time as long as a message being processed has already been defined.
+The core event subsystem responsibilities can be divided into two top level categories: defining events and processing events.
+Although not enforced, defining and processing events can occur at the same time as long as a message being processed has already been defined.
 However, it would likely be more useful and efficient if all messages are created at initialization time and then then processed afterwards.
 The message processing can be further subdivided to publishing and consuming messages.
 In terms of architecture, the message core subsystem will be an event driven architecture.
 For the message